dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 - [EnableDefaultApplicationDefinition](#enabledefaultapplicationdefinition)
 - [EnableDefaultPageItems](#enabledefaultpageitems)

-For more information about standard .NET SDK project settings, see [MSBuild reference for .NET SDK projects](msbuild-props.md).
+For information about non-WPF-specific project settings, see [MSBuild reference for .NET SDK projects](msbuild-props.md).

 ### UseWPF